 You get the idea.
 It’s a long process but worth it.

-Dump the Slump: Take Action Now
+Sidestep the Sales Slump: Take Action Now

-Ramp up your marketing in December and through the first quarter, have a big sale, ask for referrals and most of all: don’t lose hope.
+Ramp up your marketing in December and through the first quarter, have a big sale, ask for referrals and, most of all, don’t lose hope.
 Keep your mindset positive to avoid coming across as desperate for sales (even if you are).

-Start the first quarter strong and you’ll have no problem keeping it that way all year.
+Start the first quarter strong, and you’ll have no problem keeping it that way all year.